A-kly/School-Vault/PSYCH 258/Topic 9 - Conceptual Knowledge.md

 Eleanor Rosch [née Heider] (1973)

 Assumptions:
 - items are comprised of a list of features or attributes
-- concept organization based on **---------**: abstract, idealized item that is most typical category member
+- concept organization based on **prototype**: abstract, idealized item that is most typical category member
-- **-------------- features**: describe the prototype, but are not necessary
+- **characteristic features**: describe the prototype, but are not necessary
 - categorization of items is based on similarity to the prototype
 - concepts are -------------- organized: